Take your Advocacy Skills to the next level with just 12 One Day Classes.

-This is the ninth of 12 courses in a National Special Education Advocacy Training NSEAT™ program.
-It may stand-alone or be combined with the full 12-course program as the education prerequisite to the NSEAI Board Certified Education Advocate™ application.
-This course was developed as a collegiate level course and is offered for continuing education credits at this location.
+This is the ninth of 12 classes in a National Special Education Advocacy Training NSEAT™ program.
+It may stand-alone or be combined with the full 12-class program as the education prerequisite to the NSEAI Board Certified Education Advocate™ application.
+This class was developed as a collegiate level course.

-This course is designed to expand parental and professional education advocacy skills with a broad knowledge base related to transition planning and mapping of outcomes.
-This course provides information to students with disabilities, parents of children with disabilities, educators, lawyers, paralegals, state and federal agencies and related service providers on research based educational programs and interventions and their use.
+This class is designed to expand parental and professional education advocacy skills with a broad knowledge base related to transition planning and mapping of outcomes.
+This class provides information to students with disabilities, parents of children with disabilities, educators, lawyers, paralegals, state and federal agencies and related service providers on research based educational programs and interventions and their use.

 Dispute Resolution Options